ubccr/akrr/akrr/appker_repo/inputs/openfoam/README.md

 1. Added timings in AllrunAKRR script, used as final statistics
 2. add cat of log.checkMesh
 3. add printing last info on simulated timestep from log.simpleFoam

+motorBikeQ_v18 same as motorBikeQ but for openfoam of version 18